angadbaidwan/portfolio-projects/README.md

 # portfolio-projects
-A few interesting projects that I have worked on.
+A few of the projects that I have worked on.